zmkfirmware/zmk/docs/docs/feature/encoders.md

 - `CW_KEY` is the keycode activated by a clockwise turn.
 - `CCW_KEY` is the keycode activated by a counter-clockwise turn.

-Behaviors for additional encoders can be configured by adding more `BINDING CW_KEY CCW_KEY` sets immediately after the first.
+Additional encoders can be configured by adding more `BINDING CW_KEY CCW_KEY` sets immediately after the first.

-As an example, a complete `sensor-bindings` for a Kyria would look like:
+As an example, a complete `sensor-bindings` for a Kyria with two encoders could look like:

 ```
 sensor-bindings = <&inc_dec_cp M_VOLU M_VOLD &inc_dec_kp PGUP PGDN>;
 ```

-In this example, the left encoder is configured to control volume up and down while the right encoder sends either Page Up or Page Down.
+Here, the left encoder is configured to control volume up and down while the right encoder sends either Page Up or Page Down.

+## Adding Encoder Support

+See the [New Keyboard Shield](docs/dev-guide-new-shield) documentation for how to add or modify additional encoders to your shield.